-[Please note – this was written for the 2017 event.
-While the general points are still relevant there is a different event steward and activities may be different.]
+[Please note – this was written for the 2017 Michaelmas event.
+While the general points are still relevant, activities may differ at every event.]

 Welcome!
 I’m Lady Cecily and I’m the event steward for Michaelmas.
 We’re delighted you’re considering coming along to Michaelmas in Thamesreach as your first SCA event.
 Whether you’ve been along to any smaller local get-togethers and practices or this is your first real-life encounter with what we do, the weekend should be lots of fun for everyone.